dbertella/hector/src/content/index.md

 When a little mouse
 Comes to offer him a nut.
-“I’m small and fast, I can give you more.
+"I’m small and fast, I can give you more.
 You’re big and strong, you can protect me."
 ![page 16](../images/page16.png)